VW sees multi-speed coronavirus rebound led by China

-FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE) said demand in China was rebounding, thanks to customers who want to switch from public transport to personal vehicles, but warned sales would not recover as quickly in other parts of the world.
+FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE) sees demand rebounding in China, helped by new buyers switching from public transport and sales of premium vehicles, but warned business would not recover from the coronavirus crisis as quickly in other parts of the world.

 Sales of passenger cars in China were above year-earlier levels in the last week of April, Volkswagen executive Juergen Stackmann, who is responsible for passenger car sales and marketing at the VW brand, said on Wednesday.

-“It is clear to see that China will go through V shape,” Stackmann said, referring to the shape of the recovery curve.
+“It is clear to see that China will go through a V shape (recovery),” he said.
 “We are not counting on a V shape recovery for Europe.”

-In April, sales in Germany were down 60% on the year, with the rest of Europe down 85% as some major markets like Italy and Spain came to a full stop, Stackmann said.
+In April, sales in Germany were down 60% on the year, with the rest of Europe down 85% as some major markets like Italy and Spain ground to a halt, Stackmann said.
+Sales in North America were down 50%, and down 81% in South America, he added.

-Sales in North America were down 50%, and down 81% in South America, Stackmann said.
+Among the most active buying groups in China are people who do not already own a car, Stackmann said.

-“There might be a trend toward individual mobility since people want to avoid public transport these days,” he said, explaining that VW’s Chinese budget brand Jetta had picked up market share after the country eased lockdown rules.
+“There might be a trend toward individual mobility since people want to avoid public transport these days,” he said, noting that VW’s Chinese budget brand Jetta had picked up market share following the relaxation of coronavirus lockdown rules.

 “Jetta in the first month of reopening has been a very, very strong month,” Stackmann said, adding that unlike Europe, China still had lots of first time car buyers.